alinex/alinex.github.io/_develop/alinex/styleguide.md

 Mocha unit tests are used to check individual parts and the overall functionality.
 As much as possible should be tested but not only single units but all interface calls.
 An test coverage of 100% should be the goal.

+If used the [builder](http://alinex.github.io/node-builder) will call them with `builder -c test` for you.

 Publishing